Egypt travel guide

 Terrorists are very likely to try to carry out attacks in Egypt.
 You should be vigilant at all times, avoid crowded places and follow the advice of the Egyptian authorities and your travel company, if you have one.

-You should remain vigilant at all times and follow the advice of local security officials.
-Avoid crowded places and gatherings, including in or around religious sites.
-During religious festivals (including the holy month of Ramadan), terrorist groups sometimes call for attacks.
-Take extra care over local holiday weekends, including the present holiday weekend from 30 November to 3 December, as some terrorist attacks have occurred during these times.
+You should avoid crowded places and gatherings, eg, in or around religious sites and during religious festivals, such as the month of Ramadan and the Christmas period up to 7 January (Coptic Christmas), when terrorist groups have sometimes called for attacks.
+Take extra care over local holiday weekends, as some terrorist attacks have occurred during these times.
 You can find a list of local holidays on the website of the British Embassy in Cairo.

 On 24 November 2017, an attack on a mosque in North Sinai killed over 300 civilians.